 Since 2014, content, including data and documents, has accounted for more than 25% of traffic through all Hub sites.
 Originally designed to provide developers with fast access to downloadable files and APIs, these content preview pages provide limited functionality to general, non-technical audiences.

-In an effort to make content more engaging, ArcGIS Hub is excited to announce a redesigned approach to how it handles the content you share.
+To make content more engaging, we’re excited to announce a redesigned approach to how ArcGIS Hub handles the content you share.
 Read on to learn more.

 Immersive, full-screen displays